Platelet Focus: Endothelial Progenitor Cells and Percutaneous Coronary Intervention

 Paul A. Gurbel, MD; Udaya S. Tantry, PhD; and Eli I. Lev, MD, are from the Sinai Center for Thrombosis Research in Baltimore, Maryland.
 Dr. Lev is also from the Rabin Medical Center, in Petah-Tikva, Israel.

-Clinical Topics: Acute Coronary Syndromes, Cardiac Surgery, Invasive Cardiovascular Angiography and Intervention, Vascular Medicine, Aortic Surgery, Interventions and ACS, Interventions and Coronary Artery Disease, Interventions and Vascular Medicine
+Clinical Topics: Acute Coronary Syndromes, Cardiac Surgery, Invasive Cardiovascular Angiography and Intervention, Vascular Medicine, Atherosclerotic Disease (CAD/PAD), Aortic Surgery, Interventions and ACS, Interventions and Coronary Artery Disease, Interventions and Vascular Medicine